A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Conclusions

 \section{Conclusions}

-In this paper we have considered the problem of allocating orders and mobile storage racks to pickers in a robotic mobile fulfilment system.
+In this paper we have considered the problem of allocating orders and mobile storage racks to multiple pickers in a robotic mobile fulfilment system when we have inventory constraints and order backlog.

-We presented a two-stage formulation of the problem.
-In this two-stage approach we, in the first-stage, deal with the orders which must be definitely fulfilled (picked), where the racks chosen to fulfil these first-stage orders were chosen so as to (collectively) contain sufficient product to satisfy all orders.
-In the second-stage we restricted attention to those racks chosen in the first-stage solution in terms of allocating second-stage orders.
+We presented a two stage formulation of the problem.
+In this two stage approach we, in the first-stage, deal with the orders which must be definitely fulfilled (picked), where the racks chosen to fulfil these first-stage orders were chosen so as to (collectively) contain sufficient product to satisfy all orders.
+In the second-stage we restricted attention to the racks chosen in the first-stage solution in terms of allocating second-stage orders.

-We presented three different strategies for first-stage order selection.
+We considered three different strategies for first/second-stage order selection.
 Strategy 1 only used the first-stage (so no second-stage) and allocated all orders to pickers.
 Strategy 2 left the set of orders comprising just a single unit of one product to the second-stage, all other orders were considered in the first-stage.
 Strategy 3 considered the set of orders which only require one rack as first-stage orders, all other orders were considered in the second-stage.
 Strategy 3 also ensured that all orders which only require one rack, were all fully supplied by a single rack, thereby minimising the requirement to make decisions as to the rack sequence (i.e.~the sequence in which racks are presented to each picker).

-We presented a heuristic procedure to reduce the number of racks that need to be considered which was independent of our two-stage approach and hence could easily be incorporated into any other solution approach (heuristic or optimal) for order and rack allocation.
+We presented a heuristic procedure to reduce the number of racks that need to be considered which was independent of our two stage approach and hence could easily be incorporated into any other solution approach (heuristic or optimal) for order and rack allocation.

-We also presented a heuristic for order and rack allocation based on partial integer optimisation that made direct use of our two-stage formulation.